samumantha/EODIE/docs/Example.rst

 1. Download the testfiles ``wget https://a3s.fi/swift/v1/AUTH_4df394386a5c4f8581f8a0cc34ba5b9a/2001106_eodie_testfiles/EODIE_Galaxy_testfiles.zip`` and unzip ``unzip EODIE_Galaxy_testfiles.zip`` to a place of your choice.
 2. Run the following command (with your adjusted paths to where you stored the unzipped testfiles) from within your EODIE/src directory :

-``python eodie_process.py --platform tif --rasterfile /path/to/your/EODIE_Galaxy_testfiles/smaller_area_20100401.tif --vector /path/to/your/EODIE_Galaxy_testfiles/test_polygons --id id --statistics_out --statistics mean std median --exclude_splitshp``
+``python eodie_process.py --platform tif --rasterfile /path/to/your/EODIE_Galaxy_testfiles/smaller_area_20100401.tif --vector /path/to/your/EODIE_Galaxy_testfiles/test_polygons --id id --statistics_out --statistics mean std median --exclude_splitbytile``

 with: